paulbarmstrong/discussion-forum/README.md

 * Author: Paul Armstrong
 * Date: January 2019
-* Progress: 30%
+* Progress: 50%

 ## Description

 With this project I am creating a web application called Discussion Forum.
-The application will be a general web forum which allows users to submit and respond to threads.
+The application will be a web forum which allows users to submit and respond to threads.
+So far I am using Angular and Materialize css for the front end, and Node.js with Express.js for the back end.

-### Front end
-* Angular
-* Materialize css

-### Back end
-* Node.js
-* Express.js

 ## Plans

-* Continue to improve http communications between server and client
+* Host the project on a web server
 * Begin storing serverside data in an actual database
 * Allow for users to create an account